 Spurred by Geronimo, hundreds of Apache left the reservation and fled to Mexico, soon resuming their war against the whites.
 Geronimo and his followers began ten years of intermittent raids against white settlements, alternating with periods of peaceful farming on the San Carlos reservation.

-During this final campaign, at least 5,000 white soldiers and 500 Indian auxiliaries were employed at various times in the capture of Geronimo’s small band.
+During this final campaign, at least 5,000 white soldiers and 500 Indian auxiliaries were employed at various times to capture Geronimo’s small band.
 Five months and 1,645 miles later, Geronimo was tracked to his camp in Mexico’s Sonora Mountains.

-Exhausted, and hopelessly out numbered, Geronimo surrendered on March 27, 1886 at Cañon de Los Embudos in Sonora, Mexico.
+Exhausted and hopelessly outnumbered, Geronimo surrendered on March 27, 1886, at Cañon de Los Embudos in Sonora, Mexico.
 His band consisted of a handful of warriors, women, and children.
 Also found was a young white boy named Jimmy “Santiago” McKinn, that the Indians had kidnapped some six months earlier in September.
-The “rescued” boy had become so assimilated to the Apache lifestyle, he cried when he was forced to return to his parents.
+The “rescued” boy had become so assimilated to the Apache lifestyle, and he cried when he was forced to return to his parents.

-It was May, 1887 before he saw his family.
-Several years later, in 1894, he was moved to Fort Sill in Oklahoma Territory where he attempted to “fit in.”
+It was May 1887 before he saw his family.
+In 1894, he was moved to Fort Sill in Oklahoma Territory, where he attempted to “fit in.”
 He farmed and joined the Dutch Reformed Church, which expelled him because of his inability to resist gambling.